llbranco/PPLGPwn/README.md

     2. trigger stage2.bin from SiSTR0 which will look for `goldhen.bin` on the inserted USB stick

-    3. stage2.bin will copy `goldhen.bin` from the USB stick to `/data/GoldHEN/payloads/goldhen.bin` to your console's hard drive.
+    3. stage2.bin will (automaticaly) copy `goldhen.bin` from the USB stick to `/data/GoldHEN/payloads/goldhen.bin` to your console's hard drive. (again: it's auto, u don't need to do it manually)

          **Note:** From this point on, you shouldn't need the USB stick the next time you want to run the exploit, as you now have a local copy of goldhen on your hard drive.
         (If you use the USB stick in the future, it will overwrite the local copy again.
 Probably useful for updates of goldhen etc.)